huangwei-pku/huangwei-pku.github.io/research.md

 **When Money Isn't Fungible: Behavioral Frictions and Welfare Costs in Earmarked Health Accounts.** with Xiaoyan Lei, Yuqi Ta.
 Revision Requested at ***The Review of Economics and Statistics***.

 **What is in ‘Moral Hazard’ of Health Insurance?
 Evidence from Quasi Experiments in China.** with Chuanchuan Zhang.

-**How do Spot Price and Future Price Affect Healthcare Usage?
-Evidence from Quasi-Experiments in China.** with Jin Feng, Hong Song, and Zhen Wang.

-**How Does Household Consumption Respond to Pension Increases?
-Evidence from Monthly Panel Data in Urban China.** with Mi Luo, Yinghao Pan, and Hong Song.

-**Unawareness of Unhealthiness, Information Provision, and Health Insurance Participation among the Elderly.** with Mi Luo.

-**Economic Conditions and Mortality: Evidence from 200 Years of Data.** with David Cutler and Adriana Lleras-Muney.

-**Beyond Money: Time Costs as a Determinant of Healthcare Utilization.** with Xiangyuan Ding, Yuqi Ta and Yi Zhou.

 **Connecting the Elderly: Health Benefits and Social Support from Broadband China Policy.** with Qingyuan Li, Xiaoyan Lei, and Yan Shen.
 (Under Review)